ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 HTML source.
 You can use this to inspect the documentation in an editor or to store it within your test suite archive (in case you refer to the documentation from the test suite definition file).

 If you make changes to the test suite's metadata you can apply them by clicking the **Save changes** button.
-From here you can also click the
+From here you can also click
-**Download** button to download the test suite's ZIP archive.
+**Download** to download the test suite's ZIP archive.
 Clicking **Delete** will delete, upon confirmation, the test suite rendering linked test results as obsolete, whereas clicking on **Back** will discard any pending changes and return you to the :ref:`specification detail page<domains__specification>`
 (for a specification's test suite) or the :ref:`domain detail page<domains__domain__shared_test_suites>` (for a shared test suite).

 .. note::
   **Update via test suite upload:** A test suite's name, description and documentation can also be updated via :ref:`test suite upload<domains__specification__test_suite_upload>`.
-When uploading a new version for a test suite you can choose whether the values you have been editing through the user interface are to be kept or replaced.
+When uploading a new version for a test suite you can choose whether such values provided through the user interface are to be kept or replaced.
 Note that the content and execution order of the test suite's test cases can only be changed via upload.

 In the case of a **non-shared test suite**, the available controls also include options to: